What are the Different Types of Beehives

 beehive wherein removable frames and structures are given to harvest more easily.

-after some time by boxes of various sizes.
-During traditional methods of harvesting, the hives are taken by
+These are replaced after some time by boxes of various sizes.
+During traditional methods of harvesting, the hives

-compressing or crushing the honeycomb, although the approach leads to more beeswax compared to honey.
+are taken by compressing or crushing the honeycomb, although the approach leads to more beeswax compared to

 Currently, the fixed-frame kinds or traditional beehive is no longer done.
 These are banned in some nations as